Schema

 Defining Tables with Access Control

-Use standard pgTable() from Drizzle ORM, and apply the ownerRls() policy to automatically isolate data per user.
+Use standard pgTable() from Drizzle ORM, and apply the ownerRls() policy in the table's third callback to automatically isolate data per user:

 import { pgTable, text, timestamp, boolean, integer, jsonb, serial } from "drizzle-orm/pg-core";